 Your second interview will likely differ from your first in a couple of ways.
-With some companies, you will meet with different people than you did in the first interview.
+With some companies, you will meet different people than you did in the first interview.
 At other firms, you will meet with the same group, but the focus of the interview will be different.
 Instead of questions about your work experience and performance, they may focus instead on culture and personality to see if you're a good fit for the office.

 There are a number of different interview types, and it is possible that after your initial interview, the potential employer will use a different type to see how you handle different interview situations.
 If your first interview was a one-on-one, your second may be a group interview.
 Group interviews are either a group of colleagues interviewing you or a group of interviewees being interviewed together.
 Either way, the hiring team will be looking at how you interact with a group, so practice your listening skills and body language as well.

 Remember, this is very much a two-way conversation.
 While they are interviewing you, you should also be evaluating them as a potential employer.
 A second interview is a great opportunity to get more insight into what your coworkers are like, what the corporate culture is like, and how your potential boss operates.